openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 46. What does the message "Extractors collection have case insensitive duplicates" mean? <a name="question-46"></a>

-When extending Model Optimizer with new primitives, keep in mind that their names are case insensitive.
+When extending Model Optimizer with new primitives, keep in mind that their names are case-insensitive.
 Most likely, another operation with the same name is already defined.
 For more information, see the [OpenVINO&trade; Extensibility Mechanism](../../Extensibility_UG/Intro.md) guide.

 #### 47. What does the message "Input model name is not in an expected format, cannot extract iteration number" mean? <a name="question-47"></a>